Et-17/Microbit-Pet-Data-Panel/documentation.md

 ## Structure

-The website has two components: the panel, in the middle; and the buttons, in the bottom left corner.
+The website has two components: the panel, in the middle; and the navbar, on the left.
 The panel is a grid, composed of readouts.
-There are three kinds of readouts: graph, state, and number.
-These will be discussed in more detail later on, but simply the graph readout displayed a graph, the state readout displays a textual state, and the number readout displays a number with an optional unit.
+Each of these readouts are rectangles that can occupy either one square on the grid, or they can span across multiple.
+There are three readouts: graph, state, and number.
+These will be discussed in more detail later on, but essentially the graph readout displays a graph, the state readout displays a textual state, and the number readout displays a number with an optional unit.
 Data is organized into *keys*, which are at most 8 ASCII characters.
 Each readout is assigned a key, and will display the data from that key, and data is sent by the pets to a specific key.
 Unfortunately, data can only be sent as a number, which is why the state readout exists: to map sent numbers into textual states.

 For example, if you wanted to display a graph of a pet's compass heading and the amount of times that it has been fed, you could make a graph readout attached to the key `COMPHEAD` and a number readout attached to the key `NUMFED`.
 Then, on the pet's side, whenever you send the current heading to the key `COMPHEAD`, the new heading will be appended to the graph readout.
 Usually, you would do this at regular intervals, but this is by no means required.
 An whenever the pet gets fed, you send the new total feed count to `NUMFED`, and the number readout will automatically update to the most recently sent value.

+## The Grid

+The grid can be a maximum of 9 cells in either direction.
+However, if you don't use all 9 cells, it will automatically expand to show your panel as large as it can.
+Coordinates on the grid are specified with a letter and a number.
+The letter, from A-I, represents the column.
+The number, from 1-9, represents the row.
+However, not that this is different from the coordinate system used in chess: the origin here is in the top left corner.
+The higher the column number goes, the futher right it will be.
+The higher the row number goes the futher down it will be.

 ### Graph Readout

-I believe that the readout that will most commonly be used is the graph readout.
-This presents a graph of the last `max_data_points` values.
+The graph readout presents a graph of the last `max_data_points` values.
 After so many values are sent, it will remove the oldest one when new ones come in.
 The x-axis of the graph does not have any inherent meaning, as all received values are place at an equal distant from the other values, and if a team wants the values to be spaced according to time, it is their responsibility to send values at equal intervals.

 The y-axis is autoranging by default, but you are able to specify a `max_value` and a `min_value`.
 Note that these two values are separate: it is possible to have the y-axis always locked at a specific minimum while the maximum is autoranging and vice versa.